 Gato (Haitian Cake)

-Haitian cake is a fairly dense, but yet soft with an abundance of flavor.
+Haitian cake is fairly dense, but yet soft with an abundance of flavor.
 Flavors include almond extract, vanilla extract, and lime zest.

 Marinade (Dough Fritters)